-The CAO will count all resources not specifically excluded.
+The County Assistance Office (CAO) will count all resources not specifically excluded.

 Liquid resources are cash and resources that can be easily converted to cash.
 Countable liquid resources include: